What's color got to do with it? Face recognition in grayscale: Abstract

 \section{Abstract}

-Modern deep CNN face matchers are trained on datasets containing color images.
-We show that such matchers achieve essentially the same accuracy on the grayscale or the color version of a set of test images.
-We then consider possible causes for deep CNN face matchers ``not seeing color''.
+State-of-the-art deep CNN face matchers are typically created using extensive training sets of color face images.
+Our study reveals that such matchers attain virtually identical accuracy when trained on either grayscale or color versions of the training set, even when the evaluation is done using color test images.
+Furthermore, we demonstrate that shallower models, lacking the capacity to model complex representations, rely more heavily on low-level features such as those associated with color.
+As a result, they display diminished accuracy when trained with grayscale images.
+We then consider possible causes for deeper CNN face matchers ``not seeing color''.
 Popular web-scraped face datasets actually have 30 to 60\% of their identities with one or more grayscale images.
 We analyze whether this grayscale element in the training set impacts the accuracy achieved, and conclude that it does not.
-Further, we show that even with a 100\% grayscale training set, comparable accuracy is achieved on color or grayscale test images.
-Then we show that the skin region of an individual's images in a web-scraped training set exhibit significant variation in their mapping to color space.
-This suggests that color, at least for web-scraped, in-the-wild face datasets, carries limited identity-related information for training state-of-the-art matchers.
-Finally, we verify that comparable accuracy is achieved from training using single-channel grayscale images, implying that a larger dataset can be used within the same memory limit, with a less computationally intensive early layer.
+We demonstrate that using only grayscale images for both training and testing achieves accuracy comparable to that achieved using only color images for deeper models.
+This holds true for both real and synthetic training datasets.
+HSV color space, which separates chroma and luma information, does not improve the network's learning about color any more than in the RGB color space.
+We then show that the skin region of an individual's images in a web-scraped training set exhibits significant variation in their mapping to color space.
+This suggests that color carries limited identity-specific information.
+We also show that when the first convolution layer is restricted to a single filter, models learn a grayscale conversion filter and pass a grayscale version of the input color image to the next layer.
+Finally, we demonstrate that leveraging the lower per-image storage for grayscale to increase the number of images in the training set can improve accuracy of the face recognition model.